Skip to content

 • No runtime reflection – Annotation scanning, instance creation, and field get/set are all replaced by generated code

-• Lower memory usage – No reflection metadata retained in memory
+• Lower memory usage – No reflection metadata retained in memory; converters and completers are shared across options

 • GraalVM native-image friendly – Generated code uses direct new calls and cached field accessors instead of reflection, reducing the need for reflection configuration